Cannabis in Delaware: Legalization proposals

 There have been a few attempts to legalize marijuana in Delaware, starting in 2017 by State Rep. Helene Keeley, but such bills failed to receive the required number of votes in the Delaware legislature.
 Some Democratic colleagues abstained from the vote, citing concerns over the bill's cost.

 The most recent push to legalize Recreational marijuana in Delaware was picked up by State Rep. Ed Osienski, who attempted to get a bill passed during the 2020 general assembly session, but failed due to a lack of votes and because of the COVID-19 pandemic.
 Osienski reworked the bill to introduce it during the 2021 legislative session.
 Some of those changes included adding a 'social equity' and microbusiness license, through which Osienski says "they’ll get some additional help with applying and some reduction in fees."

 2022 Delaware General Assembly passage

-In May 2022, the Delaware General Assembly formally passed a bill on "cannabis or marijuana legalization implementation".
+In May 2022, the Delaware General Assembly formally passed a bill to legalize cannabis for recreational use.
 On May 24, 2022, the Governor of Delaware, John Carney, vetoed the bill.
-On June 7, the Delaware House of Representatives voted to uphold the governor’s veto.
+On June 7, the Delaware House of Representatives failed to override Carney's veto.

+2023 Delaware General Assembly passage

+Delaware HB1, a legalization bill, and HB2, to regulate and tax sales, were introduced on January 20.
+HB1 was approved by the House on March 7, and HB2 was approved on March 9.
+The bills were approved by the senate on March 28, to be sent to the governor to become law.
+HB 1 was transmitted to the governor on April 11, and HB2 on April 14.
+Carney released a statement on April 21 that both bills would come into effect as law with neither his signature nor veto.
+He stated that although he still opposes legalization, it is time to "move on" from the issue.
+Legalization came into effect on April 23, 2023.
+The first licensed cannabis sales occurred over two years later on August 1, 2025.